Distribution of rooks on a chess-board representing a Latin square partitioned by a subsystem: d-LSC

 \begin{cor} For any axis $t_i$, the subspaces $H_i(j)$ form a partition of $H^d_n$ if $j$ goes from $1$ to $n$. \end{cor}

 \begin{defi} A subspace of the chess-board of dimension 1 is called a \emph{file}, of dimension 2 is called a \emph{layer}. \end{defi}

-\begin{defi} If the chess-board $H_n^d$ contains exactly $n^{d-1}$ non-attacking rooks, then the structure is called a \emph{Latin Super Cube of dimension d} or a \emph{$d$-LSC} for short. \end{defi} A brief description of the concept can be found in~\cite{[1]}.
+\begin{defi} If the chess-board $H_n^d$ contains exactly $n^{d-1}$ non-attacking rooks, then the structure is called a \emph{Latin Super Cube of dimension d} or a \emph{$d$-LSC} for short. \end{defi} \begin{rmrk} The $d$-LSC is not a new object.
+Linial and Luria~\cite{[3]} call it a \emph{high-dimensional permutation}: for them a \emph{$k$-dimensional permutation of order $n$} is an $[n]^{k+1}$ array of zeros and ones in which every line contains a unique~$1$, a line being the set of entries obtained by letting one coordinate run over $\mathbb{Z}_n$ and fixing all the others.
+Their $1$-dimensional permutation is a permutation matrix and their $2$-dimensional permutation is an order-$n$ Latin square.
+Mind the shift of the index: a $d$-LSC is a $(d-1)$-dimensional permutation in their sense, so our $2$-LSC and $3$-LSC are their $1$- and $2$-dimensional permutations. \end{rmrk}

+A brief description of the concept can be found in~\cite{[1]}.
 Instead of the term “Latin property” we often say that the rooks are non-attacking, or they \emph{do not see each other}.
 Each subspace of the chess-board of dimension $k$, where $k\in \mathbb{Z}_d$, is itself considered as a $k$-LSC with $n^k$ cells and $n^{k-1}$ non-attacking rooks.
 Consequently, a file contains 1 rook, a layer contains $n$ non-attacking rooks.